mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 However, there are several situations where the client is attached to two or more access networks.
 This client can be multihomed, dual-stack, ...
-This is illustrated in {{fig-example-environment}}.
+This is illustrated in {{fig-example-environment}}, in which a client-initiated flow is tunneled through the concentrator.
+We also discuss inbound connections in this document in {{connection-establishment}}.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
             +---------+